The Insurance and Reinsurance Law Review: USA

 Insurance company insolvencies are exempt from federal bankruptcy law.
 Instead, the rehabilitation and liquidation of insurance companies has been specifically delegated to the states.
 Thus, domiciliary state laws establish the process for the receivership or liquidation of an insolvent insurance company.

-Notably, the insolvency clause standard in almost all US reinsurance contracts may require the reinsurer to indemnify an insolvent insurer's estate for the full amount of any covered claim allowed in the proceeding, despite the fact that the estate in liquidation may actually pay only a fraction of the allowed amount to its policyholder.
+Notably, the insolvency clause standard in almost all US reinsurance contracts may require the reinsurer to indemnify an insolvent insurer's estate for the full amount of any covered claim allowed in the proceeding, even though the estate in liquidation may actually pay only a fraction of the allowed amount to its policyholder.

 ii Federal regulation of insurance